 Here we have another EXTREMELY fun outreach email from an account executive named Luke at Yesware (submitted by Sr. Content Marketing Strategist Elise Musumano).

 Now, this takes talent.
-This takes skill in a type of writing that most marketers are unfamiliar with.
 I try to write songs all the time, and they’re awful.

 But this AE wrote a whole song verse for his email: